ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 edit any of the OCaml code, you can build only the Java programs with Maven and let the CI workflow produce a Docker image which contains all of the back-end programs ready to be called when needed.
-You will need to install both OSATE and Docker on your system and configure the OSATE plugin to run the back-end programs using the Docker image.
+You will need to install both OSATE and Docker on your system and configure our VERDICT plugin to run the back-end programs using the Docker image.

 ## Set up your build environment

-You will need both [Java](https://adoptopenjdk.net/) (version 11) and [Apache Maven](https://maven.apache.org) to build our Java program sources.
+You will need both [Java](https://adoptium.net/) (version 11) and [Apache Maven](https://maven.apache.org) to build our Java program sources.
 We are building VERDICT with Java 11, installing VERDICT in OSATE, and running OSATE and VERDICT with Java 11 even though OSATE is built with Java 8 itself.
+In practice, OSATE runs fine on Java 11 so please use Java 11.

 The traditional way to install Maven is to download the latest Maven distribution from Apache's website, unpack the Maven distribution